 - What other services are available to help reentry students achieve success (evening/weekend courses, counseling services, childcare et al.)?

-Letters should be addressed to Eric Gillespie, Program Director, The Bernard Osher Foundation, One Market Plaza, Spear Tower, Suite 4025, San Francisco, CA 94105.
+Letters should be addressed to Scholarship Program, The Bernard Osher Foundation, One Market Plaza, Steuart Tower, Suite 1000, San Francisco, CA 94105.
 They will be reviewed and kept on file.

 Background on Osher Reentry Scholarship Program